Please screenshot this page and send it to info@mim-essay.com

 images/blogs/contentImages/reading-making-notes.jpg

-In GRE vs GATE, GRE (Graduate Record Examination) is a competitive exam written by students to get into a university abroad.
+GRE (Graduate Record Examination) is a competitive exam written by students to get into a university abroad.
 These types of exams have become mandatory to get admission to an international university.
 GRE exam tests your analytical and quantitative skills and also your English proficiency.
 It also tests one’s ability to understand and apply basic thoughts.
-Preparing for GRE is not an easy task due to its computer-adaptive nature.
+Preparing for the GRE is not an easy task due to its computer-adaptive nature.

-ETS, the abbreviation of Educational Testing Services, conduct this exam worldwide at different examination centres.
-GRE has become the most written exam as more and more students are aiming to pursue their higher studies abroad, and cracking this paper would help them achieve their goals.
+ETS, the abbreviation for Educational Testing Services, conducts this exam worldwide at different examination centres.
+GRE has become the most written exam as more students aim to pursue their higher studies abroad, and cracking this paper would help them achieve their goals.

 Analytical Writing: